 This is an important question.
 What it means is that when a judge looks at the federal sentencing guidelines in determining what they are going to sentence a criminal defendant to, do they have to follow precisely what the guidelines say, or can they go outside the guidelines?

 The answer is that they can go outside the guidelines.
 They could either go below the guidelines, at the guidelines, or above.
-They have to justify it and consult the guidelines as a starting point for a federal judge when figuring out what a sentence will be.
+They must justify it and consult the guidelines as a starting point for a federal judge when determining the sentence.

 The federal sentencing guidelines are basic rules that federal judges must consider when sentencing a defendant convicted of a federal crime.

 These guidelines are primarily designed to provide federal judges with fair and consistent sentencing ranges to consider when imposing a sentence.
-They are based on the crime's severity and the defendant's criminal history.
+They are based on the severity of the crime and the defendant's criminal history.

 As noted, they are not mandatory.
 Any federal judge who wants to impose a different sentence, either higher or lower than the calculated sentence, must explain their decision in writing.

-The federal Sentencing Guidelines are written by the United States Sentencing Commission, a body that operates within the federal government's judicial branch.
+The federal Sentencing Guidelines are written by the United States Sentencing Commission, a body that operates within the judicial branch of the federal government.
 The Commission is responsible for establishing sentencing policies and practices for the federal courts, ensuring fair and consistent sentencing across the country.

 The Sentencing Reform Act of 1984 created guidelines for federal sentences.
 Congress attempted to narrow the disparity in sentences imposed for similar offenses committed by someone in similar circumstances.

-Sentences in federal criminal cases, either based on a negotiated plea deal with the government or after a jury finds the defendant guilty, start with the United States Sentencing Guidelines.
+Sentences in federal criminal cases, whether based on a negotiated plea deal with the government or following a jury's guilty verdict, begin with the United States Sentencing Guidelines.

 They are a detailed series of provisions that compare a defendant's unlawful conduct with their prior criminal history.
 Thus, they arrive at a presumptive range of months for which a defendant should be incarcerated.
 Our federal criminal defense lawyers will review this topic further below.